Last updated Jan 26, 2023

 2. Raise a ticket with the Atlassian Marketplace team at our Service Desk, explaining that you'd like to archive the app, and giving the details of the customer communications you've sent.
 The Atlassian Marketplace team will set the discoverability of the app to Hidden on the Marketplace site, manageable in UPM if already installed.
 This prevents new customers from finding the app, but does not prevent existing customers from renewing.

-Once the final maintenance date has passed for the last customer's license, we are then able to delete both cloud and server versions of the app from the Marketplace.
+Once the final maintenance date has passed for the last customer's license, we can archive both cloud and server versions of the app from the Marketplace.
 If there are still customers with valid server licenses, you must adhere to the license agreement, and continue providing support until this period is up.

 Free apps